SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgCLIP

 We establish a base model for our dataset using a dual-encoder video–language model trained with a symmetric contrastive objective.
 The video encoder is a ViT-B/16 backbone, used in the form of a TimeSFormer model~\citep{bertasius2021space} with divided space–time attention, which decouples spatial and temporal attention blocks.
 This design offers flexibility during inference, allowing the same model to operate on different temporal inputs, ranging from a single frame to multi-frame clips, without re-training.
 The text encoder is a BERT-base model~\citep{devlin2019bert} that processes the caption tokens.
 Both encoders project their modality-specific features into a shared embedding space via learned projection heads.

-Given the hierarchical nature of our dataset, we randomly sample clip–caption pairs from different levels (phase, step, task) within each training batch, as shown in Figure \ref{fig: arch}.
+Given the hierarchical nature of our dataset, we randomly sample clip–caption pairs from all hierarchical levels (coarse, mid, fine) within each training batch, as shown in Figure \ref{fig: arch}.
 This strategy ensures that the InfoNCE objective is computed over a mixed-level pool of samples, enabling cross-level alignment and encouraging the model to learn representations transferable across temporal granularities.
-Specifically, for a batch $\mathcal{B} = \{ (v_i, t_i, \ell_i) \}_{i=1}^B$, where $v_i$ is a video clip, $t_i$ its text caption, and $\ell_i \in \{\mathrm{phase}, \mathrm{step}, \mathrm{task}\}$ its granularity level, we encode them as: $z^v_i = f_v(v_i), \quad z^t_i = f_t(t_i)$, where $f_v$ and $f_t$ denote the video and text encoders, respectively.
+Specifically, for a batch $\mathcal{B} = \{ (v_i, t_i, \ell_i) \}_{i=1}^B$, where $v_i$ is a video clip, $t_i$ its text caption, and $\ell_i \in \{\mathrm{coarse}, \mathrm{mid}, \mathrm{fine}\}$ its granularity level, we encode them as: $z^v_i = f_v(v_i), \quad z^t_i = f_t(t_i)$, where $f_v$ and $f_t$ denote the video and text encoders, respectively.
 The video-to-text and text-to-video InfoNCE losses across all levels are:

 where $\mathrm{sim}(\cdot,\cdot)$ denotes cosine similarity and $\tau$ is a learnable temperature parameter.
 The final training objective is the average of the two directions: $ \mathcal{L} = \frac{1}{2} \left( \mathcal{L}_{v \rightarrow t} + \mathcal{L}_{t \rightarrow v} \right). $